 BY FAITH FAMAKINWA

-According to IOL news site, Sithole, from Ekurhuleni metropolitan municipality, gave birth to the decuplets — seven boys and three girls — through a caesarean section on Monday.
+Pretoria News had reported that Sithole, from Ekurhuleni metropolitan municipality, had given birth to the decuplets — seven boys and three girls — through a caesarean section.

 Follow us on twitter @Thecablestyle